Skip to main content

 • Using that ID to tie usage back to your internal user records

-• Pulling all related records (interactions, transcripts, facts, and documents)
+• Saving all related records that include credit consumption responses (streams, transcripts, and documents)

 • Aggregating the creditsConsumed field to calculate total usage